AliceO2Group/Monitoring/doc/system-implementation.md

 - byte array payload
 - set of string attributes (optional).

 It was decided to keep metric name, values, tags and timestamp as string attributes and leave array payload empty.
-In addition, tags names are prefixed with `tag_` and value names with `value_`.
+In addition, tag names are prefixed with `tag_` and value names with `value_`.
 Therefore, each Flume Event consists of following string attributes:
 - `name`
-- `timestamp` - UNIX epoch time format
+- `timestamp` - UNIX epoch time
-- `tag_host` - hostname of an origin of a metric
+- `tag_host` - hostname of a metric origin
-- `value_*` - at least one value is required
+- `value_*` - a value (at least one is required)
 - [`tag_*`] - optional tags

 #### 3.2.2 UDP/JSON Source

 The UDP/JSON Source receives metrics from the Monitoring library.
 The UDP protocol was chosen as it allows receiving data from thousands of nodes.
 In addition, it drops the data (instead of queuing them) when the receiving part is busy, what is desired behaviour.
 There can be one or more metrics in a single UDP packet.
-The JSON metric has format similar to Flume Event what eases the parsing.
+The JSON metric is formatted as Flume Event what eases the parsing.
 A sample metric looks like below:
 ```JSON
 [{